SAP-samples/teched2022-XP260/exercises/ex4/README.md

 10. Click the "save" button to save your changes.
 <br><img src="/exercises/ex4/images/AssignUsertoRoleCollection2.png" width="70%">

-11. The result will be that the users assigned have the authorizations to use the Audit Log Viewer service.
-You need to be logged in the cockpit with the user assigned the authorizations to be able to see the Viewer in the next step.
+11. The result will be that the user with the assigned authorizations can use the Audit Log Viewer service.
+You need to be logged into the cockpit with this user to be able to see the Viewer in the next step.
 <br><img src="/exercises/ex4/images/AssignUsertoRoleCollection3.png" width="70%">